gbmhunter/blog/content/programming/compilers/gcc/gcc-bugs.md

     }
     ```

-Note how the print to std::cout causes the bug to occur.
+The print to `std::cout` causes the bug to occur.
 Other, non-stream operations will likely cause a similar issue

 **Effects:** Effects GCC v6.2.0, possibly others.